What has Shrove Tuesday got to do with pancakes? What is ‘shrove’, anyway? And how can I get it?

 Shrove Tuesday, or ‘Shriven’ Tuesday, is not just about clearing out our fridges.
 It is about clearing out our lives too – getting rid of all the stuff that separates us from God, saying sorry and getting shriven – forgiven.
 And God forgives us because he loves us.

-Jack: So I don’t have to you have go digging for it?
+Jack: So I don’t have to go digging for it?

 Jill: No. Nor climbing for it, nor running after it.
 We don’t have to earn forgiveness by trying hard.
 Forgiveness is a gift from our loving God.